danabo/blog/content/posts/Causality For Physics.md

 The definition of causality within physics is not a settled matter, perhaps surprisingly.
-My understanding is that this question is studied more by philosophers than physicists, as physics tend to avoid interpretational problems.
-That is to say, theories like relativity or quantum mechanics are mathematically well defined and make predictions, so what else do you need?
+My understanding is that this question is studied more by philosophers than physicists, as the field of physics tends to avoid interpretational problems.
+That is to say, theories like relativity or quantum mechanics are mathematically well defined and make predictions, so that's all there is to it, right?
+I'm not a physicist, so I will proceed to ask such questions.

-I'm not a physicist, and I suspect that causality and information are intimately related.
-To initiate my pursuit to understand physical information, I am starting by trying to understand causality in physics.
+I suspect that causality and information are intimately related.
+To initiate my pursuit to understand physical information, I am starting by trying to understand the role causality plays in physics.
 The [SEP](https://plato.stanford.edu/entries/causation-physics) outlines some of the conversation and ideas around causality and physics.
-I haven't read these ideas yet, but I am familiar with Judea Pearl's notion of causality in machine learning and statistics.
-The following is my first-pass attempt at directly applying Pearlian causality to physics in the abstract.
+I haven't read these ideas yet, but I want to take my own tabula rasa stab at the problem before reading about what other people have tried.
+I am familiar with Judea Pearl's notion of causality in machine learning and statistics, which I will attempt to apply to physics below.

 # Causal Models
 First, I'll outline Pearl's framework for causality.
 I used [Causality](http://bayes.cs.ucla.edu/BOOK-2K/) (Pearl) and [Elements of Causal Inference](https://mitpress.mit.edu/books/elements-causal-inference) (Peters, Janzing, Schölkopf) to learn about this topic.